batchema/apollos-ear/README.md

 # Apollo's Ear: Music Classification across 13 genres
 ## Description
 Appolo's Ear is an ensemble of three music genre classification neural networks, a nginx server, and a [simple react frontend](https://www.apollosear.com).
-This backend is glued together with Docker and Docker compose and is easily replicable by following the steps below.
+Its backend is glued together with Docker and Docker compose and you can easily replicate it by following the steps below.
+This infrastructure can also be used for other sorts of online classification system.

 ## Project Structure
 - data_acquisition/ data acquisition and audio cleanup utility files